TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

     - docker rm <container_id>

 ## 30. Can you tell the difference between CMD and ENTRYPOINT?
+- CMD command provides executable defaults for an executing container.
+In case the executable has to be omitted then the usage of ENTRYPOINT instruction along with the JSON array format has to be incorporated.

+- ENTRYPOINT specifies that the instruction within it will always be run when the container starts.
+This command provides an option to configure the parameters and the executables.
+If the DockerFile does not have this command, then it would still get inherited from the base image mentioned in the FROM instruction.
+    - The most commonly used ENTRYPOINT is ```/bin/sh``` or ```/bin/bash``` for most of the base images.
+- As part of good practices, every DockerFile should have at least one of these two commands.

 ## 31. Can we use JSON instead of YAML while developing docker-compose file in Docker?
 - Yes!
 It can be used.
 In order to run docker-compose with JSON, "__docker-compose -f docker-compose.json up__" can be used.